ilifu/slurm_training_cluster/readme.md

 1 × login node
 n × worker nodes

 First copy the terraform `main.tf` file from the templates, i.e. `cp ../templates/main.tf`.
+This needs to be modified to match the infrastructure you desire — specifically you will also need to update the `image_name` to match the images you created above, you will need to set appropriate flavors for each of the servers and identify the key you would like associated with the machines (`openstack keypair list` if you can't remember the name).

+Then run `terraform init`, followed by `terraform plan` (to check the work to be performed) and finally `terraform apply` to create the servers.

+### Create a cephfs shared disk

+Go to the OpenStack interface and create a cephfs share — this

 ### Configure your services with ansible
 Finally we use ansible to ensure everything is configured correctly.